Archive for the Exploration: Cosmos Category

 Posted in Exploration: Cosmos, Fiction, Gravity Surge, Sci-Fi on January 6, 2010 by GuNNhead

 “Hah-ha!
-I’m fine, lad!
-You seem nervous!
-Here, a mug of ale will do you well” he says exuberantly, handing him a fresh mug of mead taken from a large wooden keg.
+You’re a tough lad!
+Here, a mug of ale will do you well,” he says exuberantly, handing him a fresh mug of mead taken from a large wooden keg.

 “There you go, my man, you’re well on your way to enjoying the night!
 Enjoy it well, for tomorrow we must train you, as the day after next, we will be encountering some resistance on our journey!”
 He takes me into the neighboring room, for a more private conversation.